sagemathinc/cocalc_tutorial/functionality/functionality.md

   url: /getting_started/getting_started.html
   title: Getting started
 ---
-# A Tour of SageMathCloud
+# A Tour of CoCalc
-SageMathCloud contains a lot of functionalities, including the ability to run Linux terminals, Jupyter Notebooks and Sage Worksheets, along with a wide range of course management facilities.
+CoCalc contains a lot of functionalities, including the ability to run Linux terminals, Jupyter Notebooks and Sage Worksheets, along with a wide range of course management facilities.

 In this section, we'll take a closer look at some of the features not related to course management.
 Course management features are described elsewhere in this session.

 ## Create your first project

-Log into SageMathCloud and click on the **projects** icon in the top left hand corner of the screen.
+Log into CoCalc and click on the **projects** icon in the top left hand corner of the screen.

 ![Projects icon](../creating_a_course/assets/projects.png)